 WARNING!
-Always wear gloves, when working with the chain, in order to protect your hands from injury.
+Always wear gloves, when working with the chain.

-Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.
+Check that the chain brake is in disengaged position by moving the front hand quard towards the front handle.

 Remove the bar nuts and remove the clutch cover (chain brake).
-Take off the transportation ring (A).
+Take off the transportation guard (A).

 Fit the bar over the bar bolts.
 Place the bar in its rearmost position.
-Place the chain over the drive sprocket locate it in the groove on the bar.
+Place the chain over the drive sprocket and locate it in the groove on the bar.
 Begin on the top edge of the bar.